School Programs

 What You Need to Know

 • Book early!
-Certain times of the year (like December and May) fill more quickly than others.
-Call or email at least two months before your preferred date.
+Certain times of the year (like December and May) filly more quickly than others.
+Call or email at least six weeks before your preferred date.

 • Not sure which program is best for you?
 We are happy to talk with you to customize a program to fit your classroom’s needs.